-• No Music course in which a grade lower than "C" was obtained will count toward fulfillment of a major or minor in Music.

-• Performance majors will not receive applied music credit for grades of "C" or below in their principal medium.

-• All Music majors and minors should acquire a copy of the Department of Music Handbook which contains specific degree and other special requirements.
+- · No Music course in which a grade lower than "C" was obtained will count toward fulfillment of a major or minor in Music. - Performance majors must earn a "B" or above in their applied area. - · All Music majors and minors should acquire a copy of the Department of Music Handbook which contains specific degree and other special requirements.